 In addition to his clinical and administrative work, Dr. Flaig has significant clinical and translational research experience, having led both local and national multi-center clinical trials and served as the local principal investigator on a large number of Phase I, II and III studies.
 He previously served as medical director of the clinical trials office and associate director of clinical research at the CU Cancer Center.

-Known nationally for his work on bladder cancer, Dr. Flaig is a member of the National Cancer Institute’s Investigational Drug Steering Committee and the bladder cancer task force.
+Known nationally for his work on bladder cancer, Dr. Flaig has been a member of the National Cancer Institute’s Investigational Drug Steering Committee and the bladder cancer task force.
 He also serves as chair of the bladder cancer committee for the National Comprehensive Care Network, which publishes internationally recognized treatment guidelines, updated regularly with new research findings.

 He has personal experience with the translation of lab discoveries to the clinic, having founded a small business to advance work done in his lab and associated patents.